My husband bought this house to flip it. When I first met him, we immediately meshed well.

 You can’t sell a house that isn’t done, so, off to Vegas we went!

 We tied the knot in a little chapel where Bon Jovi got married.
 I thought it was a pretty cool way to start our lives together.
+In our vows, we promised to be one another's best friend for the rest of our lives.
+So, far we have kept that promise!

 I've always seen us as equally attractive, equally talented, and a good fit.
 He's just a little smarter than me, but I top him in the sarcasm department.
 Not sure that's a good thing though. 🤪